pfunks/TCTest/test_faq.md

 ## Can I delete something I posted?

+The blockchain will always contain the full edit history of a post, but if you would like to update a post so that users cannot see the content via Steemit.com, you can edit the post and replace everything in it with blank content.

 ## What are tags?

 Tags are a way to categorize your content, so that othe readers can find it.
 The more relevant tags used, the more like-minded readers will come across your post.